-Microsoft Purview DLP: Simple Breakdown
+Microsoft Purview DLP: Breakdown for Tech Leader

-Jerry Johansson
+Pär Johansson

-Published: December 30, 2025
+Published: 30 Dec 2025

 Data in Microsoft 365 is growing faster than most organizations can govern effectively.
 Employee records, customer information, financial reports, contracts, and daily collaboration documents now sit across SharePoint, OneDrive, Teams, email, endpoints, and a growing number of cloud services.

-As that footprint expands, the real question for security and IT leaders is no longer “where is our data,” but “how do we keep sensitive information from leaking without slowing the business down.”
+The real question for security and IT leaders is no longer “where is our data,” but “how do we keep sensitive information from leaking without slowing the business down.”

 What is Microsoft Purview DLP and How Does it Work?